delvtech/agent0/BUILD.md

 docker image pull ghcr.io/delvtech/elf-simulations/dcdefc6153fc
 ```

-If you you get a 401 error, you'll need to make a GH Personal Access Token with write accesss.
+If you get a 401 error, you'll need to make a GH Personal Access Token with write access.

 You can optionally provide a tag